-In accordance with Accounting Standards Update ("ASU") No. 2014-15, Disclosures of Uncertainties about an Entity's Ability to Continue as a Going Concern (Subtopic 205-40), the Company has evaluated whether there are conditions and events, considered in the aggregate, that raise substantial doubt about the Company's ability to continue as a going concern within one year after the date the accompanying consolidated financial statements were issued.
+In accordance with Accounting Standards Update ("ASU") No. 2014-15, Disclosures of Uncertainties about an Entity's Ability to Continue as a Going Concern (Subtopic 205-40), the Company has evaluated whether there are conditions and events, considered in the aggregate, that raise substantial doubt about the Company's ability to continue as a going concern within one year after the date the accompanying consolidated financial statements are issued.
 This evaluation initially does not take into consideration the potential mitigating effect of management's plans that have not been fully implemented as of the date the condensed consolidated financial statements are issued.
 When substantial doubt exists, management evaluates whether the mitigating effect of its plans sufficiently alleviates substantial doubt about the company's ability to continue as a going concern.
 The mitigating effect of management's plans, however, is only considered if both (1) it is probable that the plans will be effectively implemented within one year after the date that the consolidated financial statements are issued, and (2) it is probable that the plans, when implemented, will mitigate the relevant conditions or events that raise substantial doubt about the entity's ability to continue as a going concern within one year after the date that the financial statements are issued.
 Generally, to be considered probable of being effectively implemented, the plans must have been approved before the date that the consolidated financial statements are issued.

 The Company's condensed consolidated financial statements have been prepared assuming that the Company will continue to operate as a going concern, which contemplates the continuity of operations, realization of assets and the satisfaction of liabilities in the ordinary course of business.
-Through March 31, 2024, the Company has financed its operations primarily through \$145,467 in net proceeds from sales of common stock and warrants, \$131,211 from sales of preferred stock prior to its initial public offering ("IPO"), and \$34,910 from a collaboration agreement in 2010, and \$18,429 in gross proceeds, less issuance costs of \$893, in connection with the financing following the Lung Acquisition.
-As of March 31, 2024, the Company had \$12,042 in cash and cash equivalents.
+Through June 30, 2024, the Company has financed its operations primarily through \$145,467 in net proceeds from sales of common stock and warrants, \$131,211 from sales of preferred stock prior to its initial public offering ("IPO"), \$34,910 from a collaboration agreement in 2010, \$17,536 in net proceeds in connection with a private placement following the Lung Acquisition in 2023, and \$18,162 in net proceeds in connection with an underwritten offering of the Company's common stock and accompanying warrants to purchase common stock in May 2024.
+As of June 30, 2024, the Company had \$21,917 in cash and cash equivalents.

-On May 1, 2024, Aileron entered into an underwriting agreement (the "Underwriting Agreement") with Titan Partners Group LLC, a division of American Capital Partners, LLC, as underwriter, relating to an underwritten offering (the "Offering") of 4,273,505 shares of the Company's common stock, par value \$0.001 per share (the "Offering Shares") and accompanying warrants (the "Offering Warrants") to purchase 4,273,505 shares of common stock (the "Offering Warrant Shares").
-All of the Offering Shares and Offering Warrants were sold by the Company by May 3, 2024 for the net proceeds from the Offering of approximately \$17,945, after deducting underwriting discounts and commissions and estimated offering expenses, and excluding any proceeds that may be received from exercise of the Offering Warrants (see Note 16 for further details).
-The Company expects to use the net proceeds from the Offering, together with its existing cash and cash equivalents, to fund the development and commercialization of its product candidates, including its ongoing Phase 1b clinical trial of LTI-03; and for working capital and other general corporate purposes.
+In May 2024, Aileron completed an underwritten follow-on public offering (the "Offering"), pursuant to which the Company issued and sold 4,273,505 shares of the Company's common stock, par value \$0.001 per share (the "Offering Shares") and accompanying warrants (the "Offering Warrants") to purchase 4,273,505 shares of common stock (the "Offering Warrant Shares").
+All of the Offering Shares and Offering Warrants were sold by the Company.
+Each Offering Share was offered and sold together with an accompanying Offering Warrant at a combined offering price of \$4.68, and the underwriter purchased each Offering Share with an accompanying Offering Warrant from the Company at a combined price of \$4.35.
+Net proceeds from the Offering were \$18,162, after deducting underwriting discounts and commissions and offering expenses, and excluding any proceeds that may be received from exercise of the Offering Warrants.